nesevis/exhaust/docs/academic-influences.md

 - The bind-depth ordering for dependent generators (BonsaiScheduler's covariant sweep within Phase 2)
 - The tiered decoder resolution (prefix -> fallback tree -> PRNG)
 - Deletion as a category of pass (the paper models fixed-structure reductions; deletion changes sequence length)
+- The `ProductSpaceEncoder` for batch enumeration of bind-inner product spaces (up to 3 bind regions) — a fibrewise search strategy that jointly explores correlated bind-inner values
 - **Adaptive resource estimation** in place of the paper's static resource annotations (§9).
 The paper models resource costs as fixed monoidal annotations `w_a` on morphisms, composed via `w_{b∘a} = w_a ⊗ w_b`.
 Exhaust instead computes `estimatedCost` dynamically from the current `ChoiceTree` structure (span counts, depth, sequence lengths) and each encoder's Big-O model.
 This re-estimates after every structural change, so the budget reflects the *current* tree shape rather than a static worst-case bound. `CycleBudget` allocates across legs using these estimates, and `LegBudget` enforces per-leg hard caps with stall patience.

 ### Key files